The Emperor's New School: Critical reception

 Malina became a subject of criticism from a feminist perspective.
-Bustle's Kadeen Griffiths criticized the objectification of Malina and wrote that her role as Kuzco's love interest was sexist; that said, she also argued that the character had a greater degree of "depth and focus" than most other cartoon love interests.
+Bustle's Kadeen Griffiths wrote that her role as Kuzco's love interest was sexist, particularly his frequent and overt objectification of her as a "hottie hot hottie", but also noted she had a greater degree of "depth and focus" than most other cartoon love interests.
 MacPherson criticized the series for including only two prominent female characters, Yzma and Malina, and said the latter's figure-hugging clothing indicated that her intelligence was "clearly secondary" to her attractiveness.